Katie Holmes And Jamie Foxx Reportedly Call It Quits

 — Mirror Celeb (@MirrorCeleb) June 27, 2018

 In addition, Jamie’s “single” behavior rubbed Katie the wrong way.
 Even though he was dating Holmes, Jamie still loved to go bar hopping and it made Katie feel jealous.
 She also worried that Jamie may cheat on her since he is a huge flirt.
-And prior to the wedding, Holmes also reportedly drew up a prenup with a no-cheating clause but Jamie wasn’t exactly a fan of the idea.
+And prior to the wedding, Holmes also reportedly drew up a prenup with a no-cheating clause, but Jamie wasn’t exactly a fan of the idea.

 “Katie noticed a total lack of respect in Jamie’s behavior.
 She knew it wasn’t healthy for her or Suri, and she has to protect them both,” the source dished.